All Episodes

 You did?

-It made the front page of the Vancouver Sun newspaper.
+In 1965, it made the front page of the Vancouver Sun newspaper.

-You know, I keep hearing, I'm getting a lot of fast blasts right now from Canada, Alberta for example.
+You know, I keep hearing, I'm getting a lot of fast blasts right now from Canada, Alberta, for example.

 Peter says, I heard that John once shook a telephone pole without any equipment.